This post is also available in: Español (Spanish)

 Health experts diagnose mental and emotional injuries under such classifications as acute stress disorder or PTSD (Post Traumatic Stress Disorder).

-While PTSD is traditionally associated with soldiers who experience extreme violence during battle, it can in fact affect car accident victims.
+While PTSD is traditionally associated with soldiers who experience extreme violence during battle, it can affect car accident victims.
 In such cases, the victim relives the accident event in their head over and over, causing paralyzing fear and extreme distress.

 PTSD in adults will manifest differently than in children.
 Adults will re-live the event when a trigger occurs.
 PTSD in children is much more complex and will manifest later in ways the child or now adult cannot explain.